 Don’t forget to come back here often as we are always adding new family friendly hikes near Scott AFB as we discover them.
+Make sure you bundle up in layers if you are on these hikes in the chilly weather.
 You also should join our facebook group Little World Adventure Travelers to not miss out on any of the fun family outdoor activities in Southern IL.

 Save this post for later and pin it to Pinterest!